Grand Canyon National Park Closes to Visitors Amid Pandemic

 “It is a relief to a lot of the people in the park and community members,” Grand Canyon spokeswoman Joelle Baird said.
 “We've heard from a lot of people being angry and frustrated and uncertain of the direction the Park Service was going.”

-The Navajo Nation had pleaded with the federal government to deny tourists access to the Grand Canyon to keep its now more than 170 confirmed cases of coronavirus and several deaths among residents from rising.
+The Navajo Nation had pleaded with the federal government to deny tourists access to the Grand Canyon to keep its confirmed cases of coronavirus among residents from rising.
+Forty new cases pushed the total to 214 as of Wednesday while the death total remained at seven, according to tribal officials.

 “The closure of the park took longer than it should've, but we're glad it's finally closed,” Navajo President Jonathan Nez said.